US Government Offering Americans No-Fee COVID-19 Tests Again … While Supplies Last

 3 minute read

-Why Is the Government Offering Free Tests Again?
+Why Is the Government Offering Tests Again?

-The U.S. government is resuming its free COVID-19 test distribution in response to rising cases and new variants of the virus.
+The U.S. government is resuming its no-fee COVID-19 test distribution in response to rising cases and new variants of the virus.
 If cases are climbing in your area or you think you’ve been exposed to someone with COVID-19, having a test kit at home could help you quickly determine whether you are infected.
 These tests could also be useful for those planning to attend gatherings, travel, or visit vulnerable individuals.

 If you have symptoms, like fever, cough, or loss of taste and smell, a home test could help you understand whether COVID-19 might be the cause, allowing you to take precautions to protect others.
 Even if you are asymptomatic, testing after possible exposure could be beneficial in preventing further spread.

-How Can You Get Your Four Free Tests?
+How Can You Get Your No-Fee Tests?

 If you don’t have internet access or need assistance, you might also be able to order the tests by phone through a government-provided hotline.
 It’s possible that community organizations and public libraries in your area could assist in placing an order if online access is an issue.